Tiniifan/studio_eleven/README.md

-# Level-5 Blender Addon (Python)
+# Studio Eleven
 ___________________________________________________________________________
 **Disclaimer**

-I'm not affiliated with Level-5, I'm a fan who wants to know how level 5 files work.
+I'm not affiliated with Level-5, I'm a fan who wants to know how Level-5 files work.

 **What is the project**

-Level-5 Blender Addon is a project to create an addon that can import and export some Level-5 files on Blender.
+Studio Eleven is a project to create an addon that can import and export some Level-5 files on Blender.
 The addon is written in Python and the project is Open Source, everyone can contribute.

 **Supported File**

 - XMTN (Animation)
 - XPRM (Mesh)
-- XPCK (Model Archive)
+- XPCK (Archive)
+- XCMA (Camera) (Only for Inazuma Eleven games)

-**Available Template**
+**Available Template for export**

 - Inazuma Eleven Go (IEGOCS/IEGOGALAXY)
 - Yo-Kai Watch (YKW1/YKW2/YKW3/YKWB/YKWB2)